adamkingsbury/frappe-dev-notes/dashboards/README.md

 ```

-### For Transaction Links and Notifications
+# For Transaction Links and Notifications

-* __method__: the dot notation function call to a whitelisted server side (python) function.
-If you do not provide this, the dashboard will default to the functionality provided by *frappe.desk.notifiactions.get_open_count* The default method counts the number of open documents and also looks at the function list provided in *[Doctype Name].py* for a function called "*get_timeline_data*".
-As long as you have defined a get_timeline_data function for each document type listed in your transactions list, these items will be added to the heatmap.
+* __method__: Optional.
+You almost certainly don't need this.
+The dot notation function call to a whitelisted server side (python) function.
+If you do not provide this, the dashboard will default to the functionality provided by *frappe.desk.notifiactions.get_open_count* The default method counts the number of **"open"** documents.
+The rules for what constitutes an open document can be defined in frappe hooks.
+The default function also handles heatmap data.
 * __fieldname__: a fieldname from the current doctype that will be used as a key into other related doctypes
 * __non_standard_fieldnames__: An object containing key value pairs.
-This is a map of where to find the matching fieldname(above)
-in the related docs.
-Use this when the related doc stores the reference key in a differently named field.
-This often appears to
-be the case if the value is actually in a child table
+If some docs don't use the same key fieldname, you can map individul exceptions here.
+Format for the map is:
   * __Key__: string.
 The related doctype name.
 This is the table where we will need to find the key in a different field
   * __Value__: string.
-The fieldname in the related doctype that will match the fieldname in the current doctype
+The fieldname in the related doctype that will contain the reference to the name (ID) of the primary doc.
-* __internal_links__: Slightly unclear on usage.
-Looks like it prevents values from appearing in heatmaps and potentially from appearing in summary data as well.
-An object containing key value pairs.
+* __internal_links__: defines a different kind of link.
+If your primary doctype has child tables, and those tables reference another doctype, then this defines which field in the child table to use as a key back to the related doctype name field.
+The structure is:
+  * __key__: The name of the related doctype
+  * __value__: An array with 2 strings.
+String 1 = child table field name in the primary doc.
+String 2 = filedname in the child table that contains the related doctype name.
 * __transactions__: an array of objects.
 Each object includes:
   * __label__: A grouping label that can be displayed on the summary area
   * __items__: The Doctypes included in the grouping